-Performance of excessive services is not looked upon with favor.
+Performance of excessive service is not looked upon with favor.
 However, if special circumstances exist, such as inadequate records or apparent conflict of interest, the guardian ad litem may consider ascertaining the following:

-- (a) Verification of names and addresses of heirs at law and next of kin; - (b) Names, addresses, and telephone numbers of physicians involved in the care and treatment of the proposed ward, including references to substantive medical and psychological reports and tests, including dates of examination; - (c) Description or verification of assets owned by the proposed ward and source of income, including the names, addresses and account numbers of financial institutions in which such assets and income are deposited; - (d) Description of the information obtained from interviews with persons having knowledge of the proposed ward and any other person of importance to the proposed ward, including the name, address and telephone number of persons interviewed, the date of the interview, and a summary of the information obtained.
+(a) Verification of names and addresses of heirs at law and next of kin;

+(b) Names, addresses, and telephone numbers of physicians involved in the care and treatment of the proposed ward, including references to substantive medical and psychological reports and tests, including dates of examination;

+(c) Description of the information obtained from interviews with persons having knowledge of the proposed ward and any other person of importance to the proposed ward, including name, address and telephone number of persons interviewed, the date of the interview, and a summary of the information obtained.

-The petition for compensation should ordinarily be filed within sixty (60) days after entry of the order granting or denying appointment of a conservator.
+The petition for compensation should ordinarily be filed within sixty (60) days after entry of the order granting or denying appointment of a conservator or disposing of the matter at issue.